 Ons Jabeur vs. Diane Parry: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-Diane Parry (No. 99) will take on Ons Jabeur (No. 7) in the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Monday, September 25.
+Diane Parry (No. 99) will meet Ons Jabeur (No. 7) in the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Tuesday, September 26.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!